CYarros10/mlops-for-gen-ai-on-airflow/README.md

 - Monitoring and evaluation: tracking generative model performance, identifying errors, and optimizing models
 - Security and compliance: ensuring the security and regulatory compliance of generative model operations

-GenOps involves a number of different steps, including:
+MLOps for Gen AI involves a number of different steps, including:

 - Data collection and preparation: generative models require large amounts of data to train.
 This data must be collected and prepared in a way that is suitable for training the model.
 - Model development: generative models are developed using a variety of techniques, including unsupervised learning, supervised learning, and reinforcement learning.